Audio and video settings

 The blurred background feature can be useful in a slew of situations, e.g., if you need to focus on the task at hand during meetings.
 Even if you don't work remotely, office distractions can be a problem.

-This feature is also useful for remote learning, as children's rooms may have an unsuitable appearance due to clutter or very bright posters.
-Background blurring will help them feel more comfortable during the event.
+This feature is also useful for remote learning since children's rooms may look disorderly due to clutter or very bright posters.
+Background blurring will help them feel more comfortable during the lesson.

 The background blurring feature may be unavailable if your system does not meet the required performance parameters or is overloaded with CPU consuming processes.